black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Recursion-by-Building-a-Decimal-to-Binary-Converter/README.md

 console.log(String(null)); // "null"
 ````
 Combine your if and else if statements into a single if statement checking if input is equal to 0 or 1.
 If it is, use the String() function to convert input into a string and return it.

+# Step 74
+Now your decimalToBinary() function is complete.
+Feel free to test it out.

+If you're still confused about how it works under the hood, don't worry.
+Next, you'll create a simple animation to help you understand what's happening each step of the way.

+Create a new function called showAnimation.
+Leave the body of the function empty for now.